zowe/docs-site/docs/user-guide/mvd-uribroker.md

 ## Functions

-The URI Broker builds different categories of URIs depending upon what the application plug-in is designed to call.
-Each category is listed below.
+The URI Broker builds the following categories of URIs depending upon what the application plug-in is designed to call.

 ### Accessing an application plug-in's dataservices

-zLUX dataservices can be based on HTTP (REST) or Websocket.
-For more information, see [zLUX dataservices](mvd-zluxdataservices.md).
+Zowe Application Framework dataservices can be based on HTTP (REST) or Websocket.
+For more information, see [Zowe Application Framework dataservices](mvd-dataservices.md).

 #### HTTP Dataservice URI